adevur/docker-centos-8/README.md

 exit
 ```

-- Now we can exit from the container: our tarball has been generated and is located inside directory `/tarball-builder` on our computer.
+- Now we can exit from the container: our tarball has been generated and is located at path `/tarball-builder/centos-8.tar.xz` on our computer.
 You can use this tarball to build tag `latest` of `adevur/centos-8` Docker image.